-Injuries arising from Car Accidents are among the leading cause of injury in the tri state area.
+Injuries arising from Car Accidents are among the leading cause of injury in the tri-state area.
 If you are injured or were injured in a car accident, here are a few things that you need to know:

 If you are injured, your medical bills will be paid by the medical payments provision of your auto policy.
 Here is how that works:

 If you have not retained a lawyer or law firm (which you should if you are injured) then you need to report the claim to your own insurance company.
 Pennsylvania and New Jersey are both “no fault” states when it comes to medical care.
 This means that everyone’s own insurance pays first.
-Many people call our office and do not understand why their insurance is paying their medical bill when they are not at fault for the accident.
+Many people call our office and do not understand why their insurance is paying their medical bill when they are not at fault for the Car Accident.
 No fault means just that.
-In order to ensure that people obtain quick treatment for injuries, the Commonwealth of Pennsylvania and the State of New Jersey mandate that your auto insurance pay your medical bills until exhausted and then your private health insurance pays the excess medical bills.
+In order to ensure that people obtain quick treatment for injuries, the Commonwealth of Pennsylvania and the State of New Jersey mandate that your auto insurance pay your medical bills until exhausted, and then your private health insurance pays the excess medical bills.
 Therefore, if you are injured and need medical care, you need to report this to your own insurance company and they will send you an application for medical benefits that you should fill out and return.
-In addition, if you went to the hospital you need to notify them that you have car insurance to cover their bills.
-Often times, we see that people begin to get bills in the mail and eventually collection notices.
-This is because the hospital either did not have your claim information from the auto policy or they mistakenly billed your health insurance.
+In addition, if you went to the hospital, you need to notify them that you have car insurance to cover their bills.
+Often times, we see that people begin to get bills in the mail, and eventually collection notices.
+This is because the hospital either did not have your claim information from the auto policy, or they mistakenly billed your health insurance.

-If you or a loved one were injured in a Car Accident, call the Law Offices of Greg Prosmushkin, PC.
-Our lawyers and staff can assist you in the claims process which as you can see is confusing.
-The consultation is always free so call us today with any questions you may have.
+If you or a loved one were injured in a Car Accident, call The Law Offices of Greg Prosmushkin, P.C.
+Our lawyers and staff can assist you in the claims process which, as you can see, is confusing.
+The consultation is always free, so call us today with any questions you may have.